Alec-Stashevsky/website-update/content/publication/JAMA-paper/index.md

 I would also like to thank [GoClimate](https://www.goclimate.com/) for granting us access to their [Flight Emisions API.](https://api.goclimate.com/docs)

-Please feel free to reach out if with any questions
+Please feel free to reach out with any questions